Upgrade Kloudfuse

 3.1.3

-There is no specific pre-upgrade or post-upgrade steps for upgrading to the Release 3.1.3.
+There are no specific pre-upgrade or post-upgrade steps for upgrading to the Release 3.1.3.

 3.1.2

-There are specific steps for upgrading to Release 3.1.2.
+There are no specific post-upgrade steps for this release.

 Pre-Upgrade

-Before upgrading to Version 3.1.2 or TOT, run the following command:
+Before upgrading to Release 3.1.2, run the following command:

 kubectl delete deployments.apps catalog-service rulemanager advance-functions-service